SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 * Run the EdgeR program for differential analysis - `edger`
 * Verify relevance of normalized expression values provided by EdgeR
 * Observe MDS plot of experimental conditions.
 Observe Smear plot.
-* How many genes are found to be differentally expressed using a minimum pvalue <= 0.05?
+* Using `sort` and  its `general numeric sort` parameter, combined with `filter` tool, determine how many genes are found to be differentally expressed using a minimum pvalue <= 0.05?
+Using a minimum FDR-adjusted pvalue <= 0.05?

+* Upload your count file into [Degust](http://degust.erc.monash.edu/)
+* Observe the different plots available
+* How many genes can be found DE for a minimum pvalue <= 0.05 and abs(logFC) > 2?
+Observe the plots.

 * By using `cut` on the global count file, generate individual input files for DESeq for each sample and run the DESeq2 program for differential analysis - `DESeq2`
 * Compare lists of DE genes with the two approches using [Venny](http://bioinfogp.cnb.csic.es/tools/venny/)